W.O.L.D.: Commercial performance

 The song, included on the album Short Stories, peaked on the US charts at number 36 in March 1974 and at number 34 in the UK.
 However, when Chapin performed it on the Greatest Stories Live album, he jokingly said that the song actually charted for "15 minutes."
-It was also very notable in Canada, reaching number 14 and number 9.
+It was also notable in Canada, reaching number 14 and number 9.
 The song charted in multiple other countries in the top 20.
 It went on to sell over a million units.